Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 Finally, an option allows to display only the used properties and classes in the advanced search form, with chosen-select.

+**Warning**: the improvements done on query argument "property" were moved to "filter" and will be removed in a future version.
+So use "filter" instead of "property".

 Installation